Moisturizing Your Nose

 Of course, you should always use a moisturizer, but you may want to use more if you have a cold, as it's your best bet for relieving skin irritation thanks to frequent nose blowing.
 Look for a humectant moisturizer, which will draw moisture to the skin's surface and heal any redness or rawness.
 Petroleum jelly will work in a pinch, but don't use it too frequently on the skin right under your nose.
 Though it's rare, putting petroleum jelly in that location could lead to lipid pneumonia if you inhale the jelly into your lungs [source: Gibson].
 A simple water-based moisturizer will work just fine.

-For more on finding a good moisturizer and for other tips on taking care of your skin through all seasons, see the links on the next page.
+For more on finding a good moisturizer and for other tips on taking care of your skin through all seasons, see the links below.